-The net tangible assets (NTA) value disclosure gives investors information about the value of the tangible or physical assets of the Trust and is calculated as (Net Assets +- other adjustments) divided by the number of units on issue.

-Based on the most recent valuations the NTA of the Trust is \$1.02 per unit as at 30 June 2019.
+The net tangible assets (NTA) value disclosure gives Investors information about the value of the tangible or physical assets of the Trust and is calculated as (Net Assets-Intangible Assets+-other adjustments) / number of Units on issue.
+Based on the most recent unaudited financial statements as at 30 June 2019, the NTA is \$1.97 per unit.